movementlabsxyz/MIP/MIP/mip-34/README.md

 To simplify we assume that each validator stakes the same amount.
 The set of validators is in charge of validating sequenced batches and producing blocks that also commit to the state root of the sequenced batch.

-There may be different protocols for the postconfirmation, and the L2-finality certificate.
-Here we focus only on the L1 contract.
+There may be different protocols for the postconfirmation and the L2-confirmation.
+Here we focus only on the L1 contract (i.e. postconfirmation).

 #### Version A: Leader-dependent block